wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/System components configuration.md

 ## System components schema

+The following table defines the basic behavior of the _AddComponent.json_ file.

 | Abstract            | Extensible | Status       | Identifiable | Custom properties | Additional properties |
 | ------------------- | ---------- | ------------ | ------------ | ----------------- | --------------------- |
 | Can be instantiated | Yes        | Experimental | No           | Forbidden         | Forbidden             |

 ## Parameters for system components

+The following parameters are available for configuring system components.

 | Parameter                                        | Required |  Type | Nullable | Description |
 | ----------------------------------------------- | --------- | ----- | -------- | ----------- |